Lanceflare Photoblog

 It was barely below freezing, and all puffed up in our oversized winter coat, we exited the airport, taking our first photos of the local attractions sculptured and vending machines, and headed straight to a local restaurant for our first Hokkaido hot meal: as always, deciding what to eat was the real challenge, but I settled for a traditional deep fried pork cutlets and vegetables with rice, accompanied by Miso soup.
 Mmmmm....

-As soon as everyday had their fill, we boarded again our van and headed right away to the Akan Crane Centre, where we would be able to photograph the famous, alas endangered, cranes at quite close range.
-The Japanese Red-crowned crane is world famous, for being a sacred symbol of fidelity in marriage, but also for being so distinctive for the exposed little red skin (due to the blood below the skin) on top of its head which gives its unique appearance.
+As soon as every day had its fill, we boarded our van again and headed right away to the Akan Crane Centre, where we would be able to photograph the famous, alas, endangered cranes at quite close range.
+The Japanese Red-crowned crane is world famous for being a sacred symbol of fidelity in marriage, but also for being so distinctive for the exposed little red skin (due to the blood below the skin) on top of its head, which gives it a unique appearance.

 We arrived in no time, exited the van, with camera and tripod and all, and were warned to be careful walking on ice or very slippery snow.
 And as we settled near the entrance, the first cranes flew in, from the distant forest, barely flapping their wings, seemingly gliding effortlessly towards us.
 What a sight!

-Back to the cranes, a few, in pairs of course, were prancing and jumping in front of each others, probably reaffirming bonds and wows of unit (no wonder a sacred symbol of fidelity on marriage).
-As they jumped, they send little puffs of snow in their wake, and as they landed too, repeating the cycle over and over again, as more and more cranes flew in: and were fed some grains I believe by the centre's staff.
+Back to the cranes, a few, in pairs of course, were prancing and jumping in front of each other, probably reaffirming bonds and vows of unity (no wonder a sacred symbol of fidelity in marriage).
+As they jumped, they sent little puffs of snow in their wake, and as they landed too, repeating the cycle over and over again, as more and more cranes flew in, and were fed some grains, I believe by the centre's staff.

-One hour passed very quickly and we had to leave already, as some very large Whooper swan flew tin and mixed with some of the cranes, resting immediately on the snowy ground.
+One hour passed very quickly, and we had to leave already, as some very large Whooper swans flew in and mixed with some of the cranes, resting immediately on the snowy ground.
 Absolutely mesmerising... and this was day one, hour one even!

-We drove deeper in the countryside, on well maintained and cleared of snow roads, and up some hills, where eventually our van stopped, and we had to 'Get out, pack your gear': do we did.
-At the back of the van, I fixed my long lens and camera to the pride, tossed the heavy combos on my shoulder and moved a leg forward to start the short walk into the forest.
+We drove deeper in the countryside, on well-maintained and cleared of snow roads, and up some hills, where eventually our van stopped, and we had to 'Get out, pack your gear': we did.
+At the back of the van, I fixed my long lens and camera to the tripod, tossed the heavy combos on my shoulder, and moved a leg forward to start the short walk into the forest.

 And then both my legs were in the air.

-It is a strange feelings and I could not remember the last time I had lost my balance, but I sure did, feeling like floating in mid air for a quick moment, before hitting the frozen ground: hard.
+It is a strange feeling, and I could not remember the last time I had lost my balance, but I sure did, feeling like floating in mid-air for a quick moment, before hitting the frozen ground hard.
 On my bottom.
 Thank god, I had held dearly to the (very expensive) camera and lens!
-A stark reminder for the coming days to always be careful and maybe condor buying those snap on crampons for our snow boots.
+A stark reminder for the coming days to always be careful and maybe condor buying those snap-on crampons for our snow boots.

 We spent about 40 minutes at the owl, taking as many angles and shots as possible.
 A first for me, and some very clear and nice photos, indeed.
 This was a good start!
-But as the hours ticked by, and 4pm was slowly creeping on us, we knew night would fall soon and very fast.
-And when we were told it was time to go, we went, walking back up and down very, very slowly and careful with all our gear.
+But as the hours ticked by, and 4 pm was slowly creeping on us, we knew night would fall soon and very fast.
+And when we were told it was time to go, we went, walking back up and down very, very slowly and carefully with all our gear.

-We tried to go to another place, but the road there was not being cooperative and as the sky turned darker, it was decided to turn around after a few landscape, and selfies, opportunities and drive to our first night stop in a local farmhouse of the Tsurui district.
-But first, we would all go to the local minimart, pack up drinks and junk food as well as our first Hokkaido famous, creamy and delicious ice cream: which we all ate outside, in the cold!
+We tried to go to another place, but the road there was not being cooperative, and as the sky turned darker, it was decided to turn around after a few landscapes, selfies, and drive to our first night stop in a local farmhouse of the Tsurui district.
+But first, we would all go to the local minimart, pack up drinks and junk food as well as our first Hokkaido famous, creamy and delicious ice cream, which we all ate outside, in the cold!

-Dinner would be at the guesthouse, which looked like one of of those typical snowy chalet, a bit far off the road, in a lone area of the countryside, far far any city light: which would be great for stargazing, if anybody courageous enough to go out later.
-But for now, we all gathered around our table, unpacked our dinner boxes (very Japanese), a bottle of sake, and felt really happy, and privileged on a way, being here and now, chasing our photography dreams.
+Dinner would be at the guesthouse, which looked like one of those typical snowy chalets, a bit far off the road, in a lonely area of the countryside, far, far from any city light, which would be great for stargazing, if anybody was courageous enough to go out later.
+But for now, we all gathered around our table, unpacked our dinner boxes (very Japanese), a bottle of sake, and felt really happy, and privileged in a way, being here and now, chasing our photography dreams.

 After dinner, and what would be a nightly routine, it was un pack, prepare for the night with some warm clothes, although the rooms were all nicely warm and cozy.
-The usual chores of backing up the memory card was inevitable, and I decided to go for a boiling hot shower int he meantime.
+The usual chores of backing up the memory card were inevitable, and I decided to go for a boiling hot shower in the meantime.
 BY the time I came back, it was pitch black outside, and the window was freezing on the other side.
-I knew tomorrow would be challenging and one of a kind experience, with the world famous sunrise Otawa bridge cranes gathering!
+I knew tomorrow would be challenging and a one-of-a-kind experience, with the world-famous sunrise, Ottawa bridge cranes gathering!

-The Otawa bridge was so famous indeed, that photographer and enthusiast from all over the world were coming here, and at times, crowding the bridge so bad, little disagreements erupted over limited space and people fighting for the best spots.
-It could be so bad, that Daryl had told us he would go first around 3am and plant our tripods to ensure we would get a good viewpoint by the time we arrived around 6am.
+The Ottawa bridge was so famous indeed that photographers and enthusiasts from all over the world were coming here, and at times, crowding the bridge so badly, little disagreements erupted over limited space and people fighting for the best spots.
+It could be so bad that Daryl had told us he would go first around 3 am and plant our tripods to ensure we would get a good viewpoint by the time we arrived around 6 am.

 DAY 3 - February 1st